The following video tutorial explains all the different file formats in Encord.

 Multiple images per task? | No | Yes | Yes |

-* Data is lost during the creation of an image sequence when images of varying dimensions are combined into a single image sequence.
-For more information about this, please see the section on image sequences below.
+* Data is resized during the creation of an image sequence when images of varying dimensions are combined into a single image sequence.
+For more information about this, See the section on image sequences.

 Single images are individual images that are uploaded to Encord as separate files.
 Each single image constitutes its own data package, hence images will be listed individually.